bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 -   the output files are "microbial\_cds\_sub\_ecoli\_ppi\_pairs.txt" and 'nr\_all\_sub\_ecoli\_ppi\_pairs.txt"

-We then need to generate a "PPI\_pairs.txt" mapping file which lists E. coli homolog (defined through its 'b'-number) for each of our mapped genes/proteins:
+We then need to generate a "PPI\_pairs.txt" mapping file which lists E. coli homolog (we use the E. coli 'b'-number as the sequence classifier) for each of our genes/proteins:

 ```
 perl main_combine_PPI_results.pl cow